spesml/spesml.github.io/8_Workshop/workshop.md

   * Introduction (Jansen)

-  * Keynote (Andreas Vogelsang)
+  * Keynote - Und wo soll ich anfangen?
+Wie Einführung von MBSE in Organisationen klappen kann (Andreas Vogelsang)

+  * Invited talk - Case Study 2 (Setzer)

-* 10:30-11:00 Coffee break (coffee and other drinks, snacks, in the foyer of the Forum)
+* 11:00-11:30 Coffee break (coffee and other drinks, snacks, in the foyer of the Forum)

-* 11:00-12:30 Program
+* 11:30-12:30 Program

   * Modeling an Anomaly Detection System with SpesML - An Experience Report (Femmer)

-  * Implementation of the SpesML Workbench in MagicDraw (Regnat)
+  * Implementation of the SpesML Workbench in MagicDraw (Regnat, Gupta)

-  * Challenges in Multi-View Model Consistency Management for Systems Engineering (Bergemann)

 * 12:30-14:00 Lunch break (canteen, self-pay)

 * 14:00-15:30 Program

+  * Challenges in Multi-View Model Consistency Management for Systems Engineering (Bergemann)

   * Embedding Textual Languages in MagicDraw (Drux)

   * Development of a SysML Profile for Network Configurations in Safety-critical Systems (Schweiger)

-  * Invited talk - Case Study 1 (Gross)

 * 15:30-16:00 Coffee break (coffee and other drinks, snacks, in the foyer of the Forum)

 * 16:00-17:30 Program

-  * Invited talk - Case Study 2 (Setzer)
+  * Invited talk - Anwendung und Evaluierung der SpesML bei einem Automobilzulieferer (Gross)

   * Machine Trainable Software Models towards a Cognitive Thinking AI with the Natural Language Processing Platform NLX (Schaller)